selinabrauns/react-demonstration/README.md

 * __Redux Reducers:__ Layer to update state
 * __Redux global state:__ data tree

+The architecture is build to allow quick growth of the code base.
+Through combine methods like 'combineSagas' or 'combineReducers' data layers can easily be extended by more files (instead of letting only 1 file grow in size)

 ### 3.3 Explanation
 * __Rule 1 - Fetched data get transformed in sagas:__ Fetched data from apis get transformed in sagas in order to match the structure of the UI components.